 You know you’re a runner when you hear the word “bib” you think of race numbers not babies and Gerber food.

 Yesterday when I was organizing my bookshelf, something fell from one of my books: a race bib, which I used as a bookmark.
 It was the bib from my first marathon, the 2013 Bull Runner Dream Marathon.
-A flood of memories rushed through my mind…the excitement when Jehan and I attended the first Bull Circle (run talks) at Fully Booked, the early morning Bull Sessions (run clinics) in BGC and Nuvali, the Nuvali hills (ouch!), and then of course the race day.
+A flood of memories rushed through my mind…the excitement when I attended the first Bull Circle, the early morning runs in BGC and Nuvali, the Nuvali hills, and then of course the race day.
 I stared at my bib for a long time thinking, “Did I actually run this?”
 Unbelievable.
 It seemed so long ago.

 And then there was my 2015 Condura Skyway Marathon bib from my last marathon.
-Ah, I always get the chills everytime I’d pass by Magallanes on my way to Pasig.
+Ah, I always get the chills everytime I’d pass by Magallanes.
 I’d look at THAT bridge, that intimidating Magallanes bridge that we ran four times one fine morning in February.
-Funny thing is I want to run it again.
+Funny thing is, I want to run it again.

 Still in the teal green Metrowide Courier plastic pouch was my Milo 21k bib.
 The race will be this Sunday, July 26 at 4:30 in the morning.
 Sadly, I will not run it.
 Ok, I’m all for pushing it, for going out on a run even when I’m tired or had only a few hours of sleep.
 But for several weeks now my blood pressure had been erratic.
 You know, sometimes I think I’m superwoman but I learned the hard way that I couldn’t do it all.
 I’ve already missed several weeks of training and it would be unwise for me to run this race.